 Creativity is complex.
 It’s not just one side of the brain.
 It requires many brain functions and networks working together.
 It involves various regions and networks communicating.

 Idea generation is a part of creativity.
-This is called divergent thinking.
 It needs specific parts of the brain, like the prefrontal cortex, hippocampus, and anterior cingulate cortex.
 They help with flexible thinking, ideas, and memory.

 Emotions are important for creativity too.
 Positive emotions like joy, excitement, and curiosity can increase attentional focus, increase cognitive flexibility, and help problem-solving.

 To boost creativity, people can do things that promote neural plasticity, like meditation, mindfulness, exercise, and new experiences.
-These stimulate neurogenesis, strengthen neural connections, and improve cognitive functioning.
+These stimulate and strengthen parts of the brain that contribute to your overall creative potential.